 Losing just one net Senate seat to Republicans would result in loss of control of the Senate for Democrats.
-In the 2022 Senate elections, Republicans will be defending 20 of the 34 open Senate seats, including two seats in states (Pennsylvania and Wisconsin) won by President Biden (but by less than two points), while Democrats will not be defending any Senate seat in a state won by President Trump.
-Three Democratic senators up for re-election in 2022 won their last race by less than 6% (Senators Hassan [NH], Mastro [NV], and Bennett [CO]), and three more Democratic senators up for re-election in 2020 (Senators Manchin [WV], Tester [MT], and Brown [OH]).
+In the 2022 Senate elections, Republicans will be defending 21 of the 35 open Senate seats (34 Senator seats are scheduled for election this year, but Oklahoma Senator Inhofe is retiring early, leaving 35 Senate seats for election in 2022), including two seats in states (Pennsylvania and Wisconsin) won by President Biden (but by less than two points), while Democrats will not be defending any Senate seat in a state won by President Trump.
+Three Democratic senators up for reelection in 2022 won their last race by less than 6% (Senators Hassan [NH], Mastro [NV], and Bennett [CO]), and three more Democratic senators up for re-election in 2024 are from states won by President Trump in 2020 (Senators Manchin [WV], Tester [MT], and Brown [OH]).
 Also, Senators Warnock and Ossof in Georgia won their 2020 races by less than 1% of the vote.
 Also, Democratic Senate seats in Arizona and Nevada are in states that Biden won by less than three points.